BroadbandForum/usp-test/docs/index.typ

   set of `arg_names` fields with valid information, if applicable.
-+ Each SupportedUniqueKeySet field contains the `key_names` field and a set of relative parameters, whose values together uniquely identify an instance of the object in the instantiated data model. `key_names` must be included in the requested objects and immediate child objects returned in the GetSupportedDMResp.
++ Each SupportedUniqueKeySet field contains the `key_names` field and a set of relative parameters, whose values together uniquely identify an instance of the object in the instantiated data model.

 == 1.76 GetSupportedDM on root object, all options <sec:getsupporteddm-on-root-object-all-options>